 Yes, you can freeze banana bread for up to 2 months.

-If you are not eating the banana bread on the day that it is baked you can lightly toast it and put some spread on it – honey or peanut butter tastes amazing!
+If you are not eating it on the day that it is baked you can lightly toast it and put some spread on it – honey or peanut butter tastes amazing!
 It also tastes amazing with some cream cheese.
 It can be left out and stored in an airtight container.

 Amount Per Serving: Calories: 232Total Fat: 11gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 59mgSodium: 318mgCarbohydrates: 32gFiber: 1gSugar: 18gProtein: 3g